 The photo above was taken near a water rich depression in Egyptian Western desert.

-Sabkha are stretches of wet silt (tafla طفلة in Arabic which is between sand and clay).
+Sabkha are stretches of wet 'silt' (Arabic: tafla طَفلة ) which is a soil of dust with grain size between sand and clay.
 Water doesn't seem to cover them but the wet soil take a color clearly darker than surrounding soil.
 In most cases, salt is very obvious with white color on the surface but varies greatly in quantities from none obvious to fully covering.

 The soft layer of salty silt of sabkha is viscous.
 Your feet will sink if you step in it for few centimeters depending on the depth of the sabkha.
 Some cars have sunken in our safaris up to a meter.